shell02/42-Red-Tetris/README.md

 # Start the Project

-The application is build using webpack and babel.
+The application is built using webpack and babel.
 Run
 ```
 npm run client-prod
 ```